Rigid connections and $F$-isocrystals: Frobenius structure

 \begin{definition}[Lan--Sheng--Zuo] An $f$-periodic flat connection on $Z$ is a tuple

-where for all $i$ we have that $(E_i,\nabla_i,F_i)$ is a nilpotent flat connection on $Z$ of level $\leq p-1$ with a Griffiths-transversal filtration $F_i$, and $\phi_i\colon C_1^{-1}(gr^F E_i,gr(\nabla_i)) \simeq (E_{i+1},\nabla_{i+1})$. \end{definition}
+where for all {$i \in \mathbb{Z}/f\mathbb{Z}$} we have that $(E_i,\nabla_i,F_i)$ is a nilpotent flat connection on $Z$ of level $\leq p-1$ with a Griffiths-transversal filtration $F_i$, and $\phi_i\colon C_1^{-1}(gr^F E_i,gr(\nabla_i)) \simeq (E_{i+1},\nabla_{i+1})$. \end{definition}

 The direct sum $\bigoplus_{i=0}^{f-1}(E_i,\nabla_i,F_i)$ is by definition a Higgs-de Rham fixed point.
 Cyclic permutation of the summands induces an automorphism of order $f$.
-Using the aforementioned connection between Higgs-de Rham fixed points and $p$-torsion Fontaine-Lafaille modules one obtains the following result (see \cite[Corollary 3.10]{LSZ13}).
+Using the aforementioned connection between Higgs-de Rham fixed points and $p$-torsion Fontaine--Lafaille modules one obtains the following result (see \cite[Corollary 3.10]{LSZ13}). {In \emph{loc. cit.} the authors assume that $k$ be algebraically closed.
+However, this assumption is not needed, see Lemma 1.2 in \cite{syz} for a more general version.}

-\begin{proposition}[Lan--Sheng--Zuo] Assume that $Z$ can be lifted to a smooth $W$-scheme $Z_W/W$.
+\begin{proposition}[Lan--Sheng--Zuo, {Sun--Yang--Zuo}] Assume that $Z$ can be lifted to a smooth $W$-scheme $Z_W/W$, and that $k \supset \mathbb{F}_{p^f}$.
 The category of $f$-periodic flat connections on $Z$ admits a fully faithful functor to the category of \'etale local systems of $\mathbb{F}_{p^f}$-vector spaces on $Z_K$, where $K=\mathrm{Frac}(W)$. \end{proposition}

 So far we have only been considering flat connections $(E,\nabla)$ on the special fibre $Z/k$, and \'etale local systems of vector spaces over finite fields.
 The theory of \cite{LSZ13} also works in a mixed characteristic setting.
-Let $Z_W / W$ be a smooth $W$-scheme.
-We denote by $Z_n$ the fibre product $Z_W \times_{W} W_n$.
+Let $W=W(k)$ and $Z_W / W$ be a smooth $W$-scheme.
+We denote by $Z_n$ the fibre product $Z_W \times_{\Spec W} \Spec W_n$.

+In the following definition it is necessary to work with nilpotent connections of level $\leq p-2$ rather than $p-1$.